coder/backstage-plugins/plugins/backstage-plugin-coder/docs/components.md

 ### Notes

 - When the menu opens, the first item of the list will auto-focus
 - While the menu is open, you can navigate through items with the Up and Down arrow keys on the keyboard.
-These instructions are available for screen readers to announce
+Reminder instructions are also available for screen readers to announce

 ## `CoderWorkspacesCard.HeaderRow`